elutac/STARS/CONTRIBUTING.md

 * Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).
 * Contributions must follow our [guidelines on AI-generated code](https://github.com/SAP/.github/blob/main/CONTRIBUTING_USING_GENAI.md) in case you are using such tools.

+## Styling

+We follow Python-'s PEP8 best practices.
+Some suggestions:

+- Respect import order.
+Use `isort` to enforce import order.
+- Use single quotes for strings, only use double quotes in doc strings.
+- Make sure whitespace is pep8 compliant, e.g. by using `autopep8`.

 ## Issues and Planning

 * We use GitHub issues to track bugs and enhancement requests.